publishpress/PublishPress-Blocks/readme.txt

 == Changelogs ==

+= 2.3.11 =
+ * Fix: Introduced bug to set default background position for new Advanced image block from previous version

 = 2.3.10 =
  * Fix: Blocks spacing
  * Fix: Default background position for new Advanced image block